 California’s Stanford University: A World-Class Legacy

-Author’s Note: This article “California’s Stanford University: A World-Class Legacy” is one of 30 chapters in my book/ebook Northern California Travel: The Best Options.
+Author’s Note: This article “California’s Stanford University: A World-Class Legacy” is also a chapter in my travel guidebook/ebook Northern California Travel: The Best Options.
 That book is available in English as a book/ebook and also as an ebook in Chinese.
-Several of my books on California can be seen on my Amazon Author Page.
-Stanford is also a parallel chapter in my new book/ebook Northern California History Travel Adventures: 35 Suggested Trips.
+Parallel coverage on Northern California occurs in my latest travel guidebook/ebook Northern California History Travel Adventures: 35 Suggested Trips.
+All my travel guidebooks/ebooks on California can be seen on my Amazon Author Page.

 By Lee Foster